jsummers/deark/technical.md

 ## Mission statement ##

+Deark has several related purposes:

+* To find interesting things that are stored in files, but usually ignored, such as thumbnail images and comments.

+* To rescue data from uncommon file formats, and to be a convenient way to decode many different formats.

+* The "-d" option is a core feature, and can help to learn about a file and its format, whether or not anything is extracted from it.

+* Digital preservation of information about file formats.
+Its source code encapsulates information about some formats that might otherwise be hard to find.

 There's not much rhyme or reason to the formats Deark supports, or to its features.
 It exists mainly because I've written too many one-off programs to decode file formats, and wanted to put everything in one place.
 Part of the goal is to support (mainly old) formats that are under-served by other open-source software.
-Most of the formats it currently supports are related to graphics, but it is not limited to graphics formats.
+Many of the formats it currently supports are related to graphics, but it is not limited to graphics formats.

-One of Deark's purposes is as a tool to find interesting things that are stored in files, but usually ignored, such as thumbnail images and comments.
-The "-d" option is a core feature, and can often be used to learn a lot about the file in question, whether or not anything is extracted from it.

-Another purpose is digital preservation.
-It is meant to encapsulate information about old formats that might otherwise be hard to find.

-One guideline is that any image format supported by XnView, and not by any well-maintained open source software, is a candidate for being supported, no matter how obscure it may be.
+One guideline is that any image format supported by the XnView image viewer, and not by any well-maintained open source software, is a candidate for being supported, no matter how obscure it may be.

 ## Security ##